WhatTheFact_Logo_Transparent_353x76px

 Changed ranking in 2021

-Based on the top products of all color categories, I would now like to create a measure.
+Based on the top products for each color categories, I would now like to create a measure.
 For example, the average sales of these top products.

 Creation of a virtual table with relevant measure